 After your reservation, we will promptly send you a trip packet including general information on your trip, your invoice and statement, a gear list, and medical and liability waiver forms that you will need to return to our office.

 Travel Insurance: We strongly recommend that you protect yourself with a short-term traveler’s insurance policy.
 Trip cancellation will cover your losses on non-refundable air and land cost on unexpected cancellations.

 Cancelled Trips: We reserve the right to cancel a trip due to insufficient reservations, weather, or water conditions.
 In such cases, a full refund for the trip is given.
 If possible, we will offer an option of a different trip of comparable type.

 The South Fork of the Flathead trip begins and ends in Kalispell, Montana.

 We will provide transportation from Kalispell to the Rich Ranch the day before your trip is scheduled to begin.
 Please make sure you arrive in Kalispell before 3 p.m.
-We will have cabins reserved, dinner reservations and orientation at the Rich Ranch.
+You can arrange lodging the night before at the Rich Ranch, dinner reservations and the will orientation at the Rich Ranch.
 You will be responsible for the cost of lodging and dinner here.
 We will need to have our gear ready early the next morning (especially if you’ve chosen to use horse support).
 A short drive to the trailhead and we’ll be on our way.